H3llKa1ser/B00t2R00t/Methodology/Web Applications/Enumeration.md

 ### 8) Vulnerability Scan (if all else fails and want to look for a vulnerability like Shellshock for example)

     nikto -h domain.local

+### 9) After user enumeration via any means and want to brute-force, instead of using your usual wordlist, you can create custom wordlists if you find parts of the website that contain a lot of words that could be used in a wordlist

+    cewl -w wordlist.txt http://domain.local